Do you need public liability insurance for a charity event?

 When organising a charity fundraising event, paying out extra money for insurance can seem counter-intuitive.
 After all, the aim of your event is to raise money, rather than spending it.
 However, a fundraiser without insurance can do the charity efforts more harm than good if things go wrong.

-Taking public liability insurance for a one off charity event can costs as little as £40, and is well worth the expenditure.
+Taking public liability insurance for a one off charity event doesn’t cost much and is well worth the expenditure.
 There are a number of things that could occur which means claims of thousands of pounds.
 Without event insurance in place for your fundraiser this can be devastating.

 What could lead to a claim?